 Our favourite rooms

 Dar Ahlam does not allocate the suites in advance, but all are spacious, with air-conditioning, fireplaces, roomy bathrooms and a view of the Atlas Mountains.
-None has a TV or telephone (but there's good mobile network coverage).
+Only a few have a TV or telephone (but there's good mobile network coverage and WiFi).
 Each one has been decorated individually with unusual antiques and silk curtains.
-The villa is by the central patio, and has a terrace with a fireplace and a private heated pool.

 Swimwear and sunhats; something hardy if you plan any more energetic activities.
 The temperature plunges at night, even in summer, so you'll benefit from a wardrobe of layers.

 Baby cots and extra beds for under-16s can be added to some suites, please ask when booking.
 Babysitting is possible; the cost is included.

 The hotel has taken huge strides in becoming more sustainable.
 They’ve installed a water-recycling system, which reduces consumption by around 70 per cent and ensures drinkable water throughout the hotel.
 They’ve ditched plastics and installed solar panels, intended to permanently fuel the hotel, and reduce electricity use by around 40 per cent.

 Dar Ahlam prides itself on privacy.
 You always eat à deux or en famille, and you never eat in the same place twice.
 Take lunch in a herb garden or an olive grove, then dine in a cosy corner of the kasbah or on a secret terrace.

 Casual but elegant sportswear is the usual attire.